CRJ 1000. Introduction To Criminal Justice. 3 hrs.

 This course shall examine ethical theory as it applies to discretion and our due process model within criminal justice practice.
 The course shall provide an in-depth understanding of ethical philosophies in parallel to the application of ethical decision-making through discussion, analysis, and examination of past and current events that have impacted the police, courts, corrections, and the communities served.
 Prerequisites - CRJ 1000, CRJ 2020.
 Lecture: 3 hours.

 CRJ 2260.
 Police Community Relations.
 3 hrs.

 This course takes a human relations approach to exploring the complex factors involved in police-community relations.
-Good relationships between police practitioners and citizens is viewed as the key to positive police-community relations.
-The case approach to gaining insights and understandings into the police role, police professionalism, use of discretion, and individual rights is utilized in this course.
+The case approach to gaining insights and understandings into the law enforcement role, professionalism, and use of discretion is utilized in this course.
 Prerequisite: CRJ 1000.